If you have poor

 adjustable mortgages on properties that have declined heavily

-in value.
 In this environment, many people have foreclosed on

 their homes or have been forced to do a short